How To Create A Name.

 One day we were playing around with the O-Joy and mixed one with vanilla ice cream.
 By sheer serendipity we created a delicious frosty treat that tasted just like an orange Creamsicle.
 It tasted so good, in fact, that we started them to our customers before we’d even made the orange and white blend an official menu item.
 Everyone loved them.

-Create a nameA few weeks later, our genius marketing guy (not me thank you, remember I was a high kid at the time) asked to create a name for our new dessert.
+Create a nameA few weeks later, our genius guy (not me thank you, remember I was a high school kid at the time) asked to create a name for our new dessert.
 A few weeks later he delivered the marketing materials for the new frozen orange juice and vanilla ice cream product with its new name: Son of O-Joy.
 His menu boards were designed to look like classic old horror movie posters complete with lurid typefaces, cheesy dramatic images, and lurid colors.
 The placards were clever and looked great.
 We hung them up with as much joy and excitement as we had eating the new dessert.

 But nobody ordered our new treat.